-The exclusive channel of $e^{+}e^{-}\to J/\psi\pi^{+}\pi^{-}$ can serve as a unique laboratory for exploring exotic hadronic states beyond the conventional quark model, such as tetraquarks and hadronic molecules (see e.g. reviews on the relevant topics~\cite{Chen:2022asf,Liu:2019zoy, Guo:2017jvc}).
 While most investigations have focused on the energy region around the $Y(4230)$, the center-of-mass (c.m.) energy range $\sqrt{s}=3.8\text{--}4.0\ \mathrm{GeV}$ remains less explored, especially in terms of high-statistics measurements.
 This kinematic window is of particular interest as it is close to the $D^{*}\bar{D}$ threshold.
 It was investigated that the $P$-wave threshold can produce enhancement, which is known as $G(3900)$ in the cross section lineshape of $e^+e^-\to D\bar{D}$~\cite{Zhang:2010zv,Zhang:2009gy}.
 Recently, with the high-statistics data for $e^+e^-\to D\bar{D}$ from BESIII~\cite{BESIII:2024ths} it is also proposed that $G(3900)$ may be interpreted as a $P$-wave hadronic-molecule candidate~\cite{Lin:2024qcq}.
-BESIII measured the $e^{+}e^{-}\to J / \psi \pi^{+}\pi^{-}$ cross section at the center-of-mass (c.m.) energies from 3.773 to 4.698 $\mathrm{GeV}$\cite{BESIII:2022qal,BESIII:2016bnd}.
+BESIII measured the $e^{+}e^{-}\to J / \psi \pi^{+}\pi^{-}$ cross section at the center-of-mass (c.m.) energies from 3.773 to 4.698 $\mathrm{GeV}$~\cite{BESIII:2022qal,BESIII:2016bnd}.
 In their fit a broad resonant structure near $3.9\ \mathrm{GeV}$ was introduced to improve the fit quality.
 However, the data point at $\sqrt{s}=3.8713\ \mathrm{GeV}$ can hardly be accommodated by the fitting and was excluded from the rest data points.
 Consequently, it remains uncertain whether the observed enhancement corresponds to a genuine resonance and whether it can be identified as the same state of $G(3900)$.
 Further experimental and theoretical investigations are required to resolve its nature.